tumblr/policy/terms-of-service.md

     notice or liability.
 Generally, this will only happen when needed to maintain the service or to make necessary updates to the service.
-ThinkUp may change, suspend, or discontinue any or all of the Services at any time, including he availability of any product, feature, database, or Content (as defined below).
+ThinkUp may change, suspend, or discontinue any or all of the Services at any time, including the availability of any product, feature, database, or Content (as defined below).
 ThinkUp may also suspend Accounts (as defined below) at any time, in its sole discretion.

   Limitations on Automated Use: